07740 877 544 [email protected]

 My focus is to provide you with an effective product that lasts and returns your investment.
 Therefore, I research, test and use materials from trusted, regular suppliers.
 I also seek advice from suppliers I deem reliable.

-The following lists materials and processes I use for making and installing exterior signs.
+The following lists the materials and processes I use for making and installing exterior signs.
 I also note the lifespan I expect from the sign before refurbishment or replacement.

 Painted plywood and hardwood